UnionOfRAD/manual/01_installation/README.md

 ## Pedal to the Metal

 For the purposes of this guide, we'll be using PHP's builtin development webserver.
-This is good for development purposes but should of course not be used in production.
-Instructions on how to use other webservers are described at the end of this guide.
+This is good for development but should of course not be used in production.
+Instructions on how to use other webservers in production can be found on the [Web-Servers](web-servers) page.

 ### Permissions